Vision and Purpose

 Zion is also, and will literally be, the place of final rebirth for all faithful people after judgment, for Jews and non Jews, as well as the focal point of the kingdom of Christ and his one day unified and overcoming people: “But of Zion it will be said, ‘Everyone was born there,’ her guarantee is the most High.
 Yahweh in his register of peoples will note against each, ‘Born there’, princes [non Jews] no less than native born [Jews, Zionists]; all make their home in you.”
 (Ps.
 87,5)

-Zion also refers to the ultimate and just vindication and restoration of faithful Israel and the faithful of all the nations and this vindication includes reigning from physical Israel (Zechariah 2,5ff).
+Zion also refers to the ultimate and just vindication and restoration of faithful Israel and the faithful of all the nations.
+This vindication includes reigning from physical Israel (Zechariah 2,5ff).
 Not from heaven, not from the USA, not some city in Europe, not from New York, but an etrenal reign that institutes eternal earthly justice for all the saved within Jerusalem.
 Jeremiah at 23,6 prophesies that this reign will take on the just characteristics of our universal messiah: "In his days Judah will triumph and Israel live in safety.
 And this is the name he will be called.
 'Yahweh-is-our-Saving-Justice.' "

 Isaiah also captures the importance God's just and earthly and eternal earthly vindication of all God's faithful witnesses: "And I shall restore your judges as at first, your counsellors as in bygone days, after which you will be called City Of Saving Justice, Faithful City.'
 Zion will be redeemed by fair judgement, and those who return, by saving justice.
 Rebels and sinners alike will be destroyed, and those who abandon Yahweh will perish."
 Isaiah 1,26-27.